-- (a) Replace the contents page of the principal determination with the contents page in Appendix A. - (b) The amendments to the body of the principal determination are the deletions, substitutions, and additions to the attached copy of the principal determination that are tracked in Appendix B.
+- (a) Replace the contents page of the principal determination with the contents page in Appendix A. - (b) The amendments to the body of the principal determination are the deletions, substitutions and additions to the attached copy of a consolidated version (as at 9 December 2021) of the principal determination that are marked as track changes in Appendix B.